tarantool/doc/doc/1.7/dev_guide/internals.rst

    10 cd 02 00                   element#1: tag=space id, value=512, big byte first
    21 91 01                      element#2: tag=tuple, value=1-element fixed array={1}

+A tool for reading .xlog files is Tarantool's :ref:`xlog module <xlog>`.

 Tarantool processes requests atomically: a change is either accepted and recorded in the WAL, or discarded completely.
 Let's clarify how this happens, using the REPLACE request as an example: